John McCardell Jr.

 John Malcolm McCardell Jr. (born June 17, 1949) is an American historian and academic administrator.
-On June 17, 2020, he stepped down as the Vice-Chancellor and President of Sewanee: The University of the South, where he will remain a history professor.
+He served as the President of Middlebury College from 1992 to 2004 and as the Vice-Chancellor and President of Sewanee: The University of the South from 2010 to 2020.

+As of 2023, he is a history professor at Sewanee.

 Early life

-McCardell was born on June 17, 1949 in Maryland.
+McCardell was born on June 17, 1949, in Frederick, Maryland.
 He graduated from Washington and Lee University in 1971.
 He earned a PhD in History from Harvard University in 1976.
 For his dissertation, The Idea of a Southern Nation, he was awarded the 1977 Allan Nevins Prize by the Society of American Historians.

 Academic career

-McCardell joined the History department at Middlebury College in 1976.
-He served as the university president from 1992 to 2004.
+McCardell joined the History department at Middlebury College in 1976 and was professor there until 2010.
+He served as the president of the college from 1992 to 2004.
 An anonymous donor of $50 million in the spring of 2004 asked that Middlebury's science center, Bicentennial Hall, be renamed John M. McCardell Jr. Bicentennial Hall.
-McCardell taught History at Middlebury College from 2004 to 2010.

 McCardell served as Vice-Chancellor of Sewanee: The University of the South from 2010 until June 17, 2020.
-He continues as a professor of history at the University.
+As of 2023, he continues as a professor of history at the University.